Lorraine cycle

 The 12th-century chanson de geste of Garin le Loherain ('Garin the Lotharingian'), together with the slightly later Girbert de Metz, form the core and initial parts of the so-called Lorraine cycle, which was expanded in the 13th century by a prequel and three sequels.
 The cycle is one of the fiercest and most sanguinary narratives left by the trouvères.
 This local cycle of Lorraine appears to have a historical basis.
 Although the actions as recorded cannot be identified with specific historical events, the poems are valuable depictions of the savage feudal wars in the 11th and 12th centuries.

 Modern analysis

-This local cycle of epics of Lorraine traditional history has reached us in what is considered to be a late form, which by then included details adopted from Huon de Bordeaux and Ogier the Dane.
+This local cycle of epics of Lorraine traditional history has survived in what is considered to be a late form, which by then included details adopted from Huon de Bordeaux and Ogier the Dane.

 An early 20th-century critic, suggested that these poems resume historical traditions going back to the Vandal irruption of 408 and the Battle of Chalons fought by the Romans and the West Goths against the Huns in 451.

 According to Paulin Paris (1800–1881), the family of Bordeaux represents the early dukes of Aquitaine.
 The last of these was Waifar (745–768), who was dispossessed and slain by Pippin the Short, King of the Franks.
 The trouvères maintained that the wars marked the end of the Carolingian dynasty.